BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 ### Format

-The format of a block selector is: `prefix:material[state=value,...]`
+The format of a block selector is: `namespace:material[state=value,...]`

 Where:

-  - `prefix` - (optional) The material prefix.
+  - `namespace` - (optional) The material namespace.
 If left out then it will be assumed to be 'minecraft'.
    Can be a [regex](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).

   - `material` - The material the block is made of.
 All materials can be found in [Spigots Javadocs](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
   It can be a [regex](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).
-  If the regex ends with square brackets you have to add another pair of empty square brackets even if you don't want to use the state argument.
+  If the regex ends with square brackets you have to add another pair of empty square brackets even if you don't want to use the state argument (`[regex][]`).
+  Instead of using a regex to match multiple materials you can also define a [Tag](https://minecraft.gamepedia.com/Tag) that matches a logic group of materials.
+  Every tag has a tag group like blocks, items, ... and you write it in the format `:blocks:flowers` or `minecraft:blocks:flowers`.
+  Be aware, that a tag always start with `:` or a namespace.

   - `state` - (optional) The block states can be provided in a comma separated `key=value` list surrounded by square brackets.
    You can look up states in [this list](https://minecraft.gamepedia.com/1.13/Flattening#Block_states).